M² & The Plasso

 Laboratories and supporting offices are housed within a precast concrete shell, layered to suggest the geological layering below the earth’s surface where much of the research of the university is focused.
 An overhanging grid of timber battens provide shade to cafe below and informal study space above.

-- Traditional Custodians of the land The Kaurna people
+- Traditional Custodians The Kaurna people

 - Collaborators Wardle in association with Swanbury Penglase Architects